 “No!”
 My Grandma would answer.
 “We have towels galore!”
 It was always the same – no matter what you asked them, they had enough.
 They weren’t rich or well-to-do.
 But they were always happy with what they had.
 They worked hard and were totally committed to God.

-When I think about my grandparents’ lives and the great legacy they left, I think first of their unending commitment to God; whatever that would entail.
+When I think about my grandparents’ story, about their lives, and the great legacy they left, I think first of their unending commitment to God; whatever that would entail.
 They would have gone to the ends of the earth if need be, to answer the call of God.
 I often saw them reading the Bible, studying their lessons, and reading Christian books.

 Second, they looked at each of their children and grandchildren with the eye of someone who would always love them, no matter what.
 They prayed constantly for their family!
 I always knew that they loved me incredibly – even when I disobeyed.